Social Influences on Behavior: Shaping Individual Actions in Group Settings

 Types of Love:

-• Companionate love: Deep affection and commitment
+• Companionate love: Defined by deep affection and commitment

-Relationship satisfaction depends on factors like:
+Relationship satisfaction hinges on factors such as:

 • Communication